Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Plants, like humans, require a wide spectrum of nutrients to grow healthy and robust.
 These nutrients are found in variable concentrations in soil amendments, which can be used to supplement your garden soil if a nutrient is determined to be deficient.
 Plant nutrients that are essential include:

 - Secondary nutrients: Magnesium (Mg), calcium (Ca), and sulfur (S) are secondary nutrients (S).
-These nutrients are required in smaller amounts but are as crucial to the plant’s overall health.
-Soil amendments can be applied just to increase the levels of these elements.
+These nutrients are required in smaller amounts but are crucial to the plant’s health.
+Soil amendments can be applied to increase the levels of these elements.